HeyOmae/Omae2.1/README.md

 ## Things that needs to get done

-* Finish adding the Gear
+* Make Gear able to be modded, like vision gear, commlinks, etc
+* Have different tables to display elecontric gear stats
+* Add Knowledge skills
 * Make qualities and adept powers actually effect stats
+* Add Mentor Spirits
+* Add Tradisions
 * Fix the styling I broke on iPhone
 * Update the stats for metatypes from Run Faster errata
+* Update project dependencies
-* Add more to this read me
+* Add more to this README
 * Actually write unit tests for the react components
 * Look in to integration/end-to-end testing
+* Figure out how to mark AIs and Shapeshifters work